-It’s not as easy when you’re talking about a big-ticket item like a house.
-Mortgage lenders and guarantors want to ensure that they won’t compromise resources by lending to someone who’s not ready for the responsibility of homeownership.
-Therefore, they usually won’t approve loans just after the borrower gets a bankruptcy discharge.
-There will be a waiting period that can be as little as one year or as many as four years.
+Mortgage lenders and guarantors want to ensure that they won’t compromise their resources by lending to someone who’s not ready for the responsibility of home ownership.
+Therefore, they usually won’t approve loans right after the borrower gets a bankruptcy discharge.
+There could be a waiting period of up to five years.

 During that waiting period, you must keep your new developing credit record clean.
 If you run into trouble, you might have to restart the clock.
-For instance, if your mortgage is foreclosed a year after your bankruptcy case is discharged, you’ll have another waiting period before you can qualify.
-Beyond that, every lender or guarantor has its own set of guidelines.
+Every lender or guarantor has its own set of guidelines.
+If you can obtain a mortgage right away, and that mortgage is foreclosed a year after your bankruptcy case is discharged, you’ll have another waiting period before you can qualify.

 Check Your Credit Reports

-Your first step should be to check your credit reports.
-You can get a free copy of each of your reports once a year at www.annualcreditreport.com.
+Your first step before applying for a mortgage after a bankruptcy is to check your credit reports.
 Use the credit reports to ensure that your discharged debt is listed as "included in bankruptcy."
-Any credits cards that were discharged but don't show it, can hurt your credit even further.
+Any credit cards that were discharged, but don't show that they were, can hurt your credit even further.

-Once you're sure your credit reports are accurate, consider getting pre-qualified for a loan through your preferred lender.
-With bumps and bruises on your credit history, you may be required to provide explanations or produce proof that you’ve re-established good credit.
-This can take time.
-Pre-qualification can help save you from much frustration when you find the home of your dreams.
+Once you're sure that your credit reports are accurate, consider getting pre-approved for a loan through your preferred lender.
+With bumps and bruises on your credit history, you may be required to provide explanations or produce proof that you’ve re-established good credit, which can take time.
+Pre-approval can help save you from much frustration when you find the home of your dreams.

 Popular Lending Programs

-Let’s explore the additional requirements you'll have to meet for some of the most popular lending programs and insurers.
+Let’s explore the additional requirements you must meet for some of the most popular lending programs and insurers:

 FHA has separate guidelines for Chapter 7 and Chapter 13.

-Chapter 7: If you filed a Chapter 7 straight bankruptcy and received a discharge, you’ll have to wait two years from the discharge date before you apply for an FHA backed loan.
-But that’s a minimum.
+Chapter 7: If you filed a Chapter 7 straight bankruptcy and received a discharge, you’ll have to wait two years from the discharge date before you apply for an FHA-backed loan.
 FHA doesn’t provide loans directly to consumers.
 It guarantees loans made by commercial banks.
-Often the banks will impose qualifications or minimum requirements that are more stringent than what FHA or other government agencies have in place.
+Often, the banks will impose qualifications or minimum requirements that are more stringent than what the FHA or other government agencies have in place.
 Many banks require that you wait three years before applying.

-Chapter 7: Two years after you received your Chapter 7 discharge, you can apply for a VA loan.
-During that two years, you have to take steps toward re-establishing good credit.
-You will also be asked to provide an explanation for the Chapter 7 bankruptcy, and to show that your income is stable.
+Chapter 7: Two years after you receive your Chapter 7 discharge, you can apply for a VA loan.
+During those two years, you must take steps toward re-establishing good credit.
+You will also be asked to provide an explanation for the Chapter 7 bankruptcy and to show that your income is stable.